marionebl/jaketrent-blog/content/post/most-seamless-iframe.md

   - "html"
   - "iframe"
 description: With few exceptions, it seems that when a developer puts a iframe on his page, he wants it to be seamless on his page.
 In other words, he doesn't want the
-keywords: cross-browser, css, html, iframe
+metaKeywords: cross-browser, css, html, iframe
 published: true
 ---